lsst-sqre/sqr-051/index.rst

   proxy_set_header Authorization "";

-However, the Notebook Aspect also uses the ``Authorization`` header for its own internal purposes, so the logic may need to be more complex.
+However, the Notebook Aspect also uses the ``Authorization`` header for its own internal purposes, so the logic may need to be more complex, or the Notebook Aspect may need to be excluded.

 Advantages: